 The friend group decided to each make a financial contribution to provide financial support to a young person they had heard of.
 This scholar had leadership and academic potential but did not have the financial means to afford a good education.
 Since then, the organisation grew from just one scholar being provided comprehensive support to now more than 360 scholars.

 Through the years, the organisation saw a few name changes.
-Still, our tagline stayed the same: “The leaders of tomorrow need our leadership today”.
+However, our tagline remained the same: “The leaders of tomorrow need our leadership today”.

-Make A Difference Leadership Foundation was founded based on the belief that South Africa needs the next generation of leaders who have the opportunity to get a good education, who are mentored and whose leadership is based on a solid foundation of values and beliefs.
+Make A Difference Leadership Foundation was founded based on the belief that South Africa needs the next generation of leaders who are mentored and whose leadership is based on a solid foundation of values and beliefs.